Last Updated on

 Yes, there are still some unappealing parts of town, and some large casinos have shuttered, but The Miss America Pageant is still headquartered here, major celebs are headlining again, sections of the city are gentrifying, and the boardwalk is still very much intact.

 So, even if you are not a gambler, come here for some of the reasons our ancestors did.
 Sun, fun, excitement, hot bands and cool nights.
 Here’s the Getaway Mavens way to see Atlantic City.

 Things to Do in Atlantic City

-DO: Stroll the Boardwalk.
-Originally built in 1870 to keep sand out of the resort hotels and shoreline trains, the Atlantic City Boardwalk was widened and lengthened over the years (now 4 miles long) and is the best people-watching way to get your exercise.
+Originally built in 1870 to keep sand out of the resort hotels and shoreline trains, the Atlantic City Boardwalk was widened and lengthened over the years to 4 miles long.
+It is still the best people-watching way to get your exercise.
 Or not.
 You can opt for a human-powered rolling chair to get you where you want to go.

 For a treat, head to the pub at water’s edge.
 “It’s the only place you can have a drink 1,0000 feet out in the ocean without being on a boat,” says Anthony.
 Open daily June 13-Labor Day, weekends till October 31st.

 What the Catskills were to Jewish Humor, the Borgata is for Italian, and you’ll find the same range of funniness here that you would in any New York City comedy club.

 On any given night, there’s something – many things – going on.
 Nightlife in AC proves to be an embarrassment of riches – with a tab that can run from zero to thousands.
 This town still draws the best of the best.
 Coming up in 2020 — Tiffany Haddish, Celine Dion, and more of their caliber.